ProgramDoorToHeaven/DoorToHeaven-TaylorSeries/files/1994/19940824_19280908_Artifacts_discovery.md

 A significant archaeological discovery was made near the Great Pyramids in Giza, Egypt.
-This report details the unearthing and initial analysis of a large, circular artifact found beneath a cover stone, accompanied by 2 buried human bodies in ritual armor with jackal heads and decorated staffs.
+This report details the unearthing and initial analysis of a large, ring-shaped artifact found beneath a circular cover stone, accompanied by 2 buried human bodies in ritual armor with jackal heads and decorated staffs.
 ```

 Ok, that might be the "Door" this program is interested in.